 As a result of the Pine Run stream capture project, an estimated 50,867,000 gallons/year will be diverted into Pine Run and not into the deep mine Py-76.
-A slight increase in pH and alkalinity have been measured downstream of the project tributary.
+A slight increase in pH and alkalinity have been measured downstream of the project tributary since last years' report.
 Pre-construction data shows pH in the range of 4.16 - 6.4 downstream of the project.
-After closure of the subsidence holes and returning water in Pine Run, post-construction data shows pH in the range of 3.8 - 6.4 downstream of the project.
+After closure of the subsidence holes and returning water in Pine Run, post-construction data shows pH in the range of 4.1-6.4 downstream of the project.
 PR003 is a seep thought to be linked to the py-76 mine complex, a increased in volume and, possibly, acidity was measured this year, pH slightly increased from 4.13 (n:23) to 4.28 (n:6) as well as a slight decrease in flow from 0.302 cfs to 0.235 cfs.
-However, the acidity increased at the site PR003 see figure 3 and 4.
-Acidity loading increased 147 lbs/day.
+Net acidity decreased at the site PR003 see figure 3 and 4, net acidity loading decreased 22 lbs/day, while metals showed no decrease.